Typically, employers provide hourly or salary wages to workers. However, some business owners pay commission to employees. What is commission?

 With the percentage method, you tax the employee’s regular wages and their commission separately.
 Withhold a flat rate of 22% on the employee’s commission income for federal income tax.
 And, you withhold taxes on the employee’s regular wages like normal.

-The amount you withhold using the aggregate method is based on an employee’s claimed withholding allowances on Form W-4.
-Use the employee’s claims on Form W-4 in conjunction with IRS Publication 15 to determine how much to withhold.
+The amount you withhold using the aggregate method is based on an employee’s Form W-4.
+Use the employee’s withholding information on Form W-4 in conjunction with income tax withholding tables in IRS Publication 15 to determine how much to withhold.

 For the aggregate method, you need to combine an employee’s commission income and regular wages paid at the same time if you decide to use the aggregate method to calculate federal income tax.